-CAUTION: The tongue weight should he approximately 10% of the trailer's total weight, but MUST NOT EXCEEDS 1,000 lbs.
-And, under no condition should it exceed the hitch rating.
+WARNING: The tongue weight should he approximately 10% to 14% of the trailer's total weight.
+Under no condition should it exceed the hitch rating.
 Your hitch installer should provide your hitch rating information to you.

 Sway Control Device

 Although Airstream has not intruded into the hitch manufacturers field of expertise and preformed formal testing, we find the vast majority of Airstream owners purchases sway-control devices.